-Augsburg College Writing Lab
+Augsburg University Writing Lab

 Open to all students, the Writing Lab is a place where you can get one-on-one direct feedback from a trained peer.
 Click here to find their hours and to take advantage of the many writing-related handouts available on their page.

 If going to the Augsburg Writing Lab is not an option, the Purdue OWL is a great tool to use as you reach the final editing stages.
 It contains sections on the writing process (pre-writing and brainstorming), mechanics, grammar, and even graduate school applications specifically.

 The following books by notable writers have encouragement and tips on how to get started with a piece, how to find what you really want to say, and how to refine a piece you’ve already written into its best possible form.
 Most are available to borrow through the URGO office, so if you’re interested in one, stop by to check!

 The Writing Life, Annie Dillard